VivyTeam/code-style/README.md

 ```

-2. The plugin requires [CheckStyle-Idea Plugin](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) as a prerequisite, Install it, add and set the checkstyle to use the checkstyle file (same url as in step 1) via file via File | Other Settings | Checkstyle :: This is for real-time tacking of the coding style
+2. This plugin requires [CheckStyle-Idea Plugin](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) as a prerequisit.
+Download and install it, add and set the checkstyle to be used, using the checkstyle file (url in previous stey) via file via File | Other Settings | Checkstyle :: This is for real-time tracking of the coding style.

-3. Enable the Pluging under File | Editor | CodeStyle  and select VivyJava
+3. Enable the Plugin : File | Editor | CodeStyle  and select VivyJava

 ## Building the Plugin

-A  buildPlugin gradle operation will generate .jar file which can then be installed in IntelliJ via plugin "Installation from Disk"
+Presently, a buildPlugin gradle operation should generate .jar file which can then be added to IntelliJ as a plugin.